jshehayeb/Abidjan-PM-Internship/README.md

 # Abidjan.ai Project Management Internship Assignment

 ## Project Overview
 This repository contains the documentation and project management artifacts for a simulated **Predictive Maintenance Machine Learning System**.
-The project focuses on ingesting continuous signal data from industrial DC motors, processing the data, and training an ML model to detect anomalies and predict mechanical failures before they occur.
+The project focuses on ingesting continuous signal data from industrial DC motors, processing the data, and training a ML model to detect anomalies and predict mechanical failures before they occur.

 ## Project Structure
 The project was structured using the Agile Scrum framework within Microsoft Azure DevOps, broken down into three 2-week sprints: